MenuDocs/erela.js/README.md

 <hr>
 </div>

-> Erela was transferred to MenuDocs because I no longer wish to work with Discord related development, it will still be updated in the future.
+> Erela was transferred to MenuDocs, because I no longer wish to work with Discord related development.
+It will from now on be maintained by [MenuDocs](https://github.com). ~ @Solaris9

 ## Documentation & Guides